 The Company's operating cash requirements are continuously monitored and adjusted as input variables change.
-As these variables change, liquidity risks may necessitate the need for the Company to pursue equity issuances, obtain project or debt financing, or enter into joint arrangements.
+The Company may not have adequate resources on hands to finance its operations in the next 12 months and may be required to obtain project or debt financing, or enter into joint arrangements.
 There is no assurance that the necessary financing will be available in a timely manner.

-All of the liabilities presented as accounts payable and accrued liabilities are due within 90 days of yearend.
-The Company has completed a private placement in May 2018 for gross proceeds of a\$1,093,900 to improve the liquidity.
+All of the liabilities presented as accounts payable and accrued liabilities are due within 90 days of periodend.